DaPhilll/DaPhilll/README.md

 ## Objective

-Actively pursuing a Cybersecurity Analyst or Security Engineer role, leveraging a Master's in Cybersecurity & Information Assurance and practical IT experience.
+Actively pursuing a Security Analyst or GRC role, leveraging a Master's in Cybersecurity & Information Assurance and practical IT experience.
 Proficient in deploying and managing XDR, SIEM, Log Analysis, IDS, and vulnerability scanners, along with a strong understanding of GRC principles, auditing methodologies, and compliance frameworks.
 Skilled in threat detection, vulnerability management, and incident response.
 This GitHub repository showcases my continuous learning and commitment to professional growth.

 ## Skills